JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 For Kotlin/JVM, incremental compilation relies on classpath snapshots, which capture the API structure of modules to determine when recompilation is necessary.
-You can configure classpath snapshots as **fine-grained** or **coarse-grained**, depending on the level of detail required:
+To optimize the overall pipeline, the Kotlin compiler uses two types of classpath snapshots:

-* **Fine-grained snapshots** track changes within class members, such as fields or properties.
+* **Fine-grained snapshots** include detailed information about class members, such as properties or functions.
-This setting minimizes the scope of recompilation by targeting only files affected by specific member changes.
+When member-level changes are detected, the Kotlin compiler recompiles only the classes that depend on the modified members.
-To maintain performance, the Kotlin Gradle plugin skips creating fine-grained snapshots for `.jar` files in the Gradle cache.
+To maintain performance, the Kotlin Gradle plugin creates coarse-grained snapshots for `.jar` files in the Gradle cache.
-* **Coarse-grained snapshots** track changes only at the class level, resulting in smaller snapshots but a broader recompilation scope.
+* **Coarse-grained snapshots** only contain the class ABI hash.
+When a part of ABI changes, the Kotlin compiler recompiles all classes that depend on the changed class.
-This setting is useful for classes that change infrequently, such as external libraries.
+This is useful for classes that change infrequently, such as external libraries.

 > Kotlin/JS projects use a different incremental compilation approach based on history files.
 >